flatironinstitute/CaImAn/README.md

 * `volparams`: An object for setting parameters of voltage imaging.
 It can be set and changed easily and is passed into the algorithms.
 * `VOLPY`: An object for running the spike detection algorithm and saving results.

-The object detection network Mask R-CNN in VolPy is now compatible with tensorflow 2.4.1.
+The object detection network Mask R-CNN in VolPy is now compatible with tensorflow 2.4 or above.

 To see examples of how these methods are used, please consult the `demo_pipeline_voltage_imaging.py` script in the `demos/general` folder.
-For more information about the approach check the [preprint](https://www.biorxiv.org/content/10.1101/2020.01.02.892323v1).

-There is also a [general paper](https://journals.plos.org/ploscompbiol/article/comments?id=10.1371/journal.pcbi.1008806) on this pipeline
+For more information about the approach check the [general paper](https://journals.plos.org/ploscompbiol/article/comments?id=10.1371/journal.pcbi.1008806) on this pipeline.

 ## Documentation & Wiki